aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 6. Assign the `IHyperlinkManager` object to the [HyperlinkClick](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Shape#getHyperlinkClick--) property associated with your preferred portion of the `TextFrame`.
 7. Finally, write the PPTX file through the `Presentation` object.

-This Java code—an implementation of the steps above—shows you how to add a text box with a hyperlink to a slide:
+This Javascript code—an implementation of the steps above—shows you how to add a text box with a hyperlink to a slide:

 ```javascript
     // Instantiates a Presentation class that represents a PPTX